irsbugs/irsbugs3.github.io/files/files/README.rst

 The extra file/ folder is design so that in "main" it creates the top level folder "files".

-Web pages are in sub-directories, so the syntax to reference a .pdf in files/files/ may be...
+Web pages are in sub-directories, so the syntax to reference a .pdf in files/files/ may be one of these...

+     ../files/test.pdf
      ../../files/test.pdf

 For example: